Of particular interest to me are:

 Reformed churches in Switzerland

-In this research project with Jörg Stolz, we gave an overview of current trends, challenges ans strategies within reformed churches in Switzerland.
+In this research project with prof. Jörg Stolz (University of Lausanne), we gave an overview of current trends, challenges ans strategies within reformed churches in Switzerland.

-The results were published in a book in German, that was later translated to French.
+The results were published in Die Zukunft der Reformierten (2010, TVZ), that was later translated to French: L’Avenir des Réformés (2011, Labor et Fides).